MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/reviewadextension.md

 ---
-title: ReviewAdExtension Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: ReviewAdExtension Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that specifies third-party reviews (exact or paraphrased) about your business, products, or services to include in a text ad.
 ---
-# ReviewAdExtension Data Object
+# ReviewAdExtension Data Object - Campaign Management
 Defines an object that specifies third-party reviews (exact or paraphrased) about your business, products, or services to include in a text ad.

 You can associate a review ad extension with one or more campaigns and ad groups.
 Each campaign or ad group can be associated with between 1 and 20 review ad extensions.
 A text ad will only include one review per impression.